CityOfLosAngeles/best-practices/README.md

 # Data Science Best Practices

 ## What is this site?
-This site contains documents describing best-practices for software development and data science projects within the City of Los Angeles.
-It not intended to be prescriptive, so much as a collection of hard-earned lessons regarding best-practices and the reasoning behind those practices.
+This site contains documents describing best practices for software development and data science projects within the City of Los Angeles.
+It is not intended to be prescriptive, so much as a collection of hard-earned lessons regarding best practices and the reasoning behind those practices.

 This is a living document -- pull requests are welcome!